Austintjh19/EduLink-NUS/docs/DeveloperGuide.md

 * 4a.
 Invalid student ID entered

     * 4a1.
-EduLink-NUS informs user the constraints for student ID
+EduLink-NUS informs user the constraints for student ID.
     * 4a2.
-User enters new student ID and tag information Steps 4a1 - 4a2 are repeated till a valid student ID is given
+User enters new student ID and tag information.
+      Steps 4a1 - 4a2 are repeated till a valid student ID is given.

       Use case resumes at step 5

 * 4b.
 Duplicate tag(s) found

     * 4b1.
-EduLink-NUS informs user that one or more tags to add are already exist in the student's profile
+EduLink-NUS informs user that one or more tags to add are already exist in the student's profile.
     * 4a2.
-User enters new student ID and tag information Steps 4a1 - 4a2 are repeated till no tags to add are in the student's profile.
+User enters new student ID and tag information.
+    Steps 4a1 - 4a2 are repeated till no tags to add are in the student's profile.

     Use case resumes at step 5

 * 4c.
 Invalid tag(s) found

     * 4b1.
-EduLink-NUS inform the constraints for tag
+EduLink-NUS inform the constraints for tag.

     * 4a2.
-User enters new student ID and tag information Steps 4a1 - 4a2 are repeated till all inputted tags are valid
+User enters new student ID and tag information.
+      Steps 4a1 - 4a2 are repeated till all inputted tags are valid.

       Use case resumes at step 5

 #### Use Case: Edit a Student's tag